A note on the spectral gap for log-concave probability measures on convex bodies: Preliminary results and proof of Theorem

 \subsection{Proof of Theorem \ref{theo:main}}

-Now we are able to prove the first main result of our paper stated in the Introduction, Theorem \ref{theo:main}. \begin{proof}[Proof of Theorem \ref{theo:main}] In view of Lemma \ref{lemme:K}, our aim is to use Lemma \ref{lemme:decompo} to find some convenient matrix mapping $K$ such that the inequality \eqref{eq:K} holds.
+Now we are able to prove the first main result of our paper stated in the Introduction, Theorem \ref{theo:main}. \begin{proof}[Proof of Theorem \ref{theo:main}] Our aim is to use Lemma \ref{lemme:decompo} to find some convenient matrix mapping $K$ such that Lemma \ref{lemme:K} applies.
 To do so, we need to understand the four terms arising in the right-hand-side of \eqref{eq:weighted}.
 The first term is non-negative whereas the second one vanishes since $\nabla W^T \, W = W^T \, \nabla W$, the matrix weight $W$ being diagonal.
 The most important terms are the two last ones, for which the assumptions of Theorem \ref{theo:main} directly apply: since assumption $(A_2)$ means that the boundary term is non-negative, assumption $(A_1)$ allows us to choose the matrix mapping $K$ equal to $\nabla^2 V - \L W \, W^{-1}$. \end{proof}

-Note that Theorem \ref{theo:main} is written as such to optimize the presentation, but the weighted Poincar\'e inequality is valid under weaker assumptions, that is, when the boundedness from below by a positive constant in $(A_1)$ is replaced by positive-definiteness only and still under $(A_2)$.

-As we will see on the examples, choosing a convenient matrix weight $W$ which ensures simultaneously the conditions $(A_1)$ and $(A_2)$ leading to the spectral gap estimate \eqref{eq:spectral} is not an easy task since these conditions are not of the same nature \textit{a priori}.
+As we will see on the examples, choosing a convenient matrix weight $W$ which ensures simultaneously the conditions $(A_1)$ and $(A_2)$ leading to the desired spectral gap estimate is not an easy task since these conditions are not of the same nature \textit{a priori}.
 Indeed assumption $(A_1)$, which already appeared in our previous study \cite{ABJ} on the whole space and provides the desired spectral gap estimate, strongly depends on the dynamics through the presence of the Hessian matrix of $V$ and the matrix operator $\L$ whereas $(A_2)$ does not depend on $V$ but only on the geometry of the boundary of the domain.
 Therefore the strategy in the sequel is to find some convenient diagonal weight $W$ balancing these two conditions $(A_1)$ and $(A_2)$.